dildeolupbiten/TkAstroDb/README.md

 For instance, as mentioned before, if a user wants to create a control group for **Cancer** category that includes people that have no cancer, the method should be selected as **Independent**.

 In order to use the the other calculations in the **Calculations** menu cascade, the spreadsheet files should be moved to the main directory of the program and the name of the spreadsheet file that will be used as the control group should be renamed as **control_group.xlsx**.
 Already the program would look whether or not the files are located in the main directory and would raise warning messages if the files don't exist.
-If the files are located in the main directory, immediately the calculation process would be started and the process would be completed in seconds and the new spreadsheet files would be created in the main directory.
-It's recommended to move those files to the directory where the **observed_values.xlsx** is located in.
-So suppose a user created the spreadsheet files of expected values, chi square values, effect size values, cohen's d effect values and binomial limit values for **Cancer** category, it's recommended to move the created files near the **observed_values.xlsx** of the **Cancer** category.
+If the files are located in the main directory, immediately the calculation process would start, the process would be completed in seconds and the new spreadsheet files would be created in the main directory.
+It's recommended to move these files to the directory where the **observed_values.xlsx** is located in.
+So suppose a user created the spreadsheet files of the expected values, the chi square values, the effect size values, the cohen's d effect values and the binomial limit values for the **Cancer** category, it's recommended to move the created files near the **observed_values.xlsx** of the **Cancer** category.

-**15.** If an update is released, users can update their program by coming to the **Help** menu cascade and clicking the **Check for updates** menu button.
+**15.** If an update is released, users could update their program by coming to the **Help** menu cascade and clicking the **Check for updates** menu button.

-**16.** If users click the **About** section which is under the **Help** menu cascade, a window like below opens and users can contact the developer using the email link written on the frame.
+**16.** If users click the **About** section which is under the **Help** menu cascade, a window like below opens and users could contact the developer using the email link written on the frame.

 ![img17](https://user-images.githubusercontent.com/29302909/96908127-e12dcf80-14a4-11eb-8994-7be585753cb2.png)